Descen/GoldSrc-Map-Editor-Entity-Icons/README.md

 ## About this pack

 Originally made it for my personal usage, but some other people might find this usefull too.
-It gives most of the Sven Co-op point enitites colorcoded model/sprites representatives.
+It gives most of the point enitites colorcoded model/sprites representatives.

-The current upload is Sven Co-op specific, but with editing any goldsrc game FGD and adding their own game specific entity icons should make it work with that game.
+~~The current upload is Sven Co-op specific, but with editing any goldsrc game FGD and adding their own game specific entity icons should make it work with that game.~~

 ## Installation